www.woodborough-heritage.org.uk l Woodborough Photographic Recording Group © 2000-2023 | Terms of use

 Above right the book in an open position displaying a sample pair of pages.

-It is believed there to be only two entries concerning Woodborough, namely pages 130 and 134 both of which are shown below.
+It is believed there are only two entries in the book concerning Woodborough, namely pages 130 and 134 both of which are shown below.

 Letters for the installation of the canons by proxy